BernieO/calcardbackup/README.md

 -e | --encrypt FILE
        Encrypt backup file with AES256 (gnupg).
 First line of FILE will be used as passphrase -f | --fetch-from-database
-       Create addressbook backups by fetching the data directly from the database instead of downloading the according files from the ownCloud/Nextcloud webinterface.
+       Create calendar/addressbook backups by fetching the data directly from the database instead of downloading the according files from the ownCloud/Nextcloud webinterface.
-       It is recommended to always use this option.
+       It is recommended to always use this option as it will become the default in calcardbackup 0.8.0 -h | --help
-       NOTE: only addressbooks will be fetched directly from the database, not calendars.
--h | --help
        Print version number and a short help text
 -i | --include-shares
        Backup shared addressbooks/calendars as well.
 Items will only be backed up once: e.g. a shared calendar won't be backed up, if the same calendar was already backed up for another user.
+       NOTE: this option will be ignored when using option -f and missing file with user credentials.
 -na | --no-addressbooks
        Do not backup addressbooks
 -nc | --no-calendars